Can you use Jira to measure DORA metrics?

 Broader DevOps metrics

-While Jira is a popular tool for tracking certain aspects of DORA metrics, it has its limitations, particularly when assessing overall software delivery and developer productivity comprehensively.
+While Jira is a popular tool for tracking certain aspects of DORA metrics, it has its limitations, particularly when comprehensively assessing overall software delivery and developer productivity.
 To gain genuinely actionable insights that drive software excellence, organizations should consider both the capabilities and limitations of Jira.
-Integrating Jira with other tools and adding additional metrics and qualitative data can provide a more holistic view of team performance.
+Integrating Jira with other tools and adding metrics and qualitative data can provide a more holistic view of team performance.

 These DevEx insights also provide advanced statistical analysis tools to help identify the most impactful opportunities for improving developer productivity.
 This data-driven approach is crucial for making informed decisions and ensuring investments in developer tools and processes yield the highest returns.